A2osX/A2osX/.Docs/Command Guide.md

 ![](../.screen-shots/ScreenShot.KCONFIG.png)

-KCONFIG, short for "Kernel Configuration" Utility, is a system programs that allows the A2osX administrator to configure various settings of their A2osX system.
+KCONFIG, short for "Kernel Configuration" Utility, is a system program that allows the A2osX administrator to configure various settings of their A2osX system.
 Any changes to your system configuration are stored in ${ROOT}/A2OSX.KCONFIG.
-When A2osX boots and loads the KERNEL process, it looks for this file, and if not present it initialized the KERNEL with A2osX defaults.
+When A2osX boots and loads the KERNEL process, it looks for this file, and if not present it initializes the KERNEL with A2osX defaults.

 In KCONFIG you can set:
 - Machine Timing, either 60 (Default) or 50Hz.
 If you change this RGXX will happen.